Judge says he's sorry for 'regular white man' comment

 “It was probably a very inappropriate statement.
 I'm sorry I made it.
 I'm ashamed of the fact that something like that would even come out of my brain,” Barry said.

-The Tennessee code of judicial conduct prohibits judges of bias, prejudice or harassment based upon race.
-It's unclear whether Barry would be reprimanded by the Tennessee Board of Judicial Conduct, which handles complaints about judges, the newspaper reported.
+The Tennessee code of judicial conduct prohibits judges from employing bias, prejudice or harassment based upon race.
+It was unclear whether Barry would be reprimanded by the Tennessee Board of Judicial Conduct, which handles complaints about judges, the newspaper reported.